tttp/dxid/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-I would love to have someone implementing it as a postgresql or mysql function, that would make it easier to use in pretty much all applications, but any implementation in any language is welcome.
+I would love to have someone implementing it as a postgresql or mysql function, that would make it easier to use in pretty much every applications, but any implementation in any language is welcome.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!